Obstacles and Challenges of Rehab

-This article intends to bring clarity and increase understanding of various obstacles when in treatment for substance misuse.
-The hope is to help anyone struggling with addiction to recognize the difficulties, worries, or concerns they may have.
+This article intends to clarify and increase understanding of various obstacles when in treatment for substance misuse.
+The hope is to help anyone struggling with addiction recognize the difficulties, worries, or concerns they may have.
 And, above all, help them overcome any personal barriers to asking for assistance.

 When an individual is suffering from some form of substance misuse, the complexities surrounding this can be overwhelming.
 The truth of the matter is that the complexities observed are, in fact, the consequences of continued use.